 e) Resolution 37 (Rev. Dubai, 2014) of this conference, on bridging the digital divide;

-f) Resolution 40 (Rev. Dubai, 2014) of this conference, on the Group on capacity-building initiatives (GCBI);
+f) Resolution 40 (Rev. Buenos Aires, 2017) of this conference, on the Group on capacity-building initiatives (GCBI);

 g) Resolution 47 (Rev. Dubai, 2014) of this conference, on enhancement of knowledge and effective application of ITU Recommendations in developing countries, including conformance and interoperability testing of systems manufactured on the basis of ITU Recommendations;

-h) Resolution 73 (Hyderabad, 2010) of WTDC, on ITU centres of excellence ,
+h) UNGA Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS),

 considering

-a) that ITU centres of excellence have been operating successfully since 2001 in several languages including English, Arabic, Chinese, Spanish, French, Russian and Portuguese in different regions of the world;
+a) that ITU Centres of Excellence have been operating successfully since 2001 in several languages including English, Arabic, Chinese, Spanish, French, Russian and Portuguese in different regions of the world;

-b) that there has been a major strategic review of the ITU Centres of Excellence programme, in accordance with the new results-based management approach and taking into account the changing sector environment, which has made recommendations for the future programme;

-c) that GCBI has reviewed the recommendations of the review and advised that the future work shall be focused on the new strategy;

-d) that the Centres of Excellence programme will come into operation as from 1 January 2015;
+b) that the Centres of Excellence programme entered into operation as from 1 January 2015 in accordance with the new strategy;

-e) that, in every country, specialists in the field of telecommunications/ICTs hold great potential for development of the sector;
+c) that, in every country, specialists in the field of telecommunications/ICTs hold great potential for development of the sector;

-f) that there is a need for constant upgrading of the qualifications of telecommunication/ICT specialists;
+d) that there is a need for constant upgrading of the qualifications of all stakeholders, and especially telecommunication/ICT specialists;

-g) that key ITU Telecommunication Development Sector (ITU-D) projects in regard to the training of telecommunication/ICT staff, including the work of the ITU centres of excellence, make a significant contribution to upgrading the qualifications of telecommunication/ICT specialists;
+e) that key ITU Telecommunication Development Sector (ITU-D) projects in regard to the training of telecommunication/ICT staff, including the work of the ITU Centres of Excellence, make a significant contribution to upgrading the qualifications of telecommunication/ICT specialists;

+f) that, having enough results from the period 2015 – 2018, there is a need of further improvement of the strategy;

-h) that the centres of excellence should be financially self-sustaining,
+g) that the Centres of Excellence would be financially self-sustaining,

 recognizing